akshay-n/stm32f4-discovery/freertos_projects/template/README.md

-The goal here is to enable PWM on stm32f4.
-This project has four tasks, each drives a LED using different channels of TIMER4 as a PWM source.
-The tasks are synchronized by a binary semaphore such that the LEDs 'fade in and out' one after the other instead doing so together.
+This is simple project that uses the freeRTOS kernel to blink LEDs on the board.
+It can be used as a template.
+The hard part was integrating the kernel with the stm32f4 firmware.

 ```
 make clean